Other Common Names: Fried egg tree, poached egg tree

 Two related plants that you will find many references to are the North American species Gordonia lasianthus (retained in Gordonia under the new classification) and Franklinia alatamaha.

-Like camellias, gordonia prefer acid soil conditions so use appropriate soil mixes and fertilisers.
+Like its relatives the camellias, Gordonia prefer acid soil conditions so use appropriate soil mixes and fertilisers.

 This relative of the Camellia has, like so many plants, been the subject of taxonomic revision.
 Consequently, there is some confusion about names.
 Previously known as Gordonia anomala, it became Gordonia axillaris.
 It was reclassified as Polyspora axillaris by some authorities and you also see it called Franklinia axillaris in a few places.
 Regardless, it will probably still be known in horticultural circles as Gordonia axillaris.

 Gordonia axillaris as a street tree.
 Brisbane Late April, 2016

 The carpet of "poached eggs" on the ground is an additional feature of the tree

 Research by E. M. Meyer

 .
 Includes references to other published published papers